Bus safety

 Bus drivers

 The most common accidents on board buses in the UK happen as a result of driver error and often this is because of driver fatigue.
-There are many occupational factors that expose drivers to a potential increase in vulnerability to feeling fatigue.
+There are many occupational factors that expose drivers to a potential increase in vulnerability to fatigue.
 These include long hours, 24-hour services, varying shift patterns and traffic congestion.
 The job’s nature also means that drivers don’t have a lot of control over when they take breaks or when they sleep, eat or exercise.
 These factors can exacerbate a driver’s risk of having problems with fatigue.

 Fatigue statistics